Read me

 But we did.
 He makes me feel like my life isn’t over.
 Like it’s just beginning.

-In success measured contrast to Aurora’s devotion on Earth: a cozy panorama over Chrysler building and the crowds of New York, the nest friend and obvious attention of the male demography, Jim’s life back home is hard to be attributed as a bright one.
-Putting together the shatters he has given us to make conclusions, Jim did experience the self-irrelevance with his archaic skills of the mechanic, a profession that has lost its general demand back on Earth of the proposed future.
-All while Aurora’s deepest motivation deals with the necessity not to feel alone (which is arguably correlates with the decision to leave the planet and friends), a desire to be useful, to be something of a value is the driving force of Jim’s journey.
+In-success-measured contrast to Aurora’s devotion on Earth: a cozy panorama over the Chrysler building and the crowds of New York, the best friend, and the obvious attention of the male demography, Jim’s life back home is hard to attribute as a bright one.
+Putting together the shatters he has given us to make conclusions, Jim did experience self-irrelevance with his archaic skills as the mechanic, a profession that has lost its general demand back on Earth of the proposed future.
+All while Aurora’s deepest motivation deals with the necessity not to feel alone (which arguably correlates with the decision to leave the planet and friends), a desire to be useful, to be something of value, is the driving force of Jim’s journey.
 A helpful person is a happy person.
 Having no financial capacity to pay off the full price for the journey, this young mechanic practically agrees to spend the upcoming decades of his acting working life paying a debt to a multi-billionaire conglomerate.
-With nothing than a sincere belief in the inspiring advertising mottos.
-Maybe, this is his very choice rather than a lack of it?
+With nothing more than a sincere belief in the inspiring advertising mottos.
+Maybe this is his very choice rather than a lack of it?

 Well, I guess I just wanted a new world, I don’t know, a fresh start.
 A mechanic is somebody.